New Americans in Wisconsin

 - In Wisconsin, 88.4% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.

 - In 2009, 92.7% of children in Asian families in Wisconsin were U.S. citizens, as were 91.4% of children in Latino families.

-Latino and Asian entrepreneurs and consumers add billions of dollars and ten of thousands of jobs to Wisconsin’s economy.
+Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and tens of thousands of jobs to Wisconsin’s economy.

 - Wisconsin’s 6,785 Asian-owned businesses had sales and receipts of $2.3 billion and employed 15,808 people in 2007, the last year for which data is available.
 The state’s 5,619 Latino-owned businesses had sales and receipts of $2.4 billion and employed 10,901 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.